SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 This query consists of 1 phrase.
 The basic structure is *productivity/access etc. + action + small-scale food producers*

  For the *small-scale food prodcer terms*, `small scale`+ `farm*` will cover types of farming in two words e.g. forest farming.
-The phrase may seem complex, but adding the specific types of crops with `production` etc. adds around 300 results over the last 5 years.
 Types of farming system were expanded using MeSH (NIH) and Emtree (Embase database, Elsevier) subject vocabularies.
 Specific types of crops and livestock were further expanded using FAO statistical year book (<a id="FAO2013">[FAO, 2013](#f2)</a>).
 For crops, those listed as major crops or "important food crops" are included, while oil crops were excluded (not being food).
+Adding different farming types/crops/livestock adds complexity but improves the results.
 Some specific types are covered by generic terms: e.g. Root crops are covered by `crops`, and terms such as `farm*` will cover types of farming in two words e.g. forest farms, family farms, fish farming.

  In the *productivity/access etc. terms*:
  - `intensification` implies increasing production, but results in some noise when used alone - it can be used in other contexts, and finds many results about the *effects* of agricultural intensification, thus it is combined with other terms which limit it better to works looking at the process itself.
-- Originally `"access*" OR "barrier$"` was combined with many other terms (e.g. access to credit, financial services, markets...) - however I have now cut this combination, as the target is so broad in what should be accessible.
+- Originally `"access*" OR "barrier$"` was combined with many other terms (e.g. access to credit, financial services, markets...) - however we have now cut this combination, as the target is so broad in what should be accessible.
 So now, papers talking about improving access to anything should be covered.
 A few irrelevant results are included due to the abstract including an "open access" publishing statement; and a couple from open access to e.g. satellite data.
 This is hard to exclude as we want "open access fisheries", for example.
 (Original combination: `"farmland$" OR "land" OR "resources" OR "financial service$" OR "banking" OR "microfinance" OR "credit" OR "microcredit" OR "insurance" OR "microinsurance" OR "market$" OR "marketing" OR "traders" OR "trade" OR "agricultur* input$" OR "farm input$" OR "water" OR "machinery" OR "equipment" OR "technology" OR "farm* experience" OR "information" OR "training" OR "equitab*" OR "inequitab*"`)

 ```py
 TS= (